AriFordsham/GHCWiki/view-patterns-new.md

 # View patterns: lightweight views for Haskell

-This page describes a lightweight proposal for adding views to Haskell. **We are about to begin prototyping this extension in GHC, so speak now if you have comments or suggestions'''
-**

 [Basic view patterns](#Basicviewpatterns)[Semantics](#Semantics)[Examples](#Examples)[Further Syntactic Extensions](#FurtherSyntacticExtensions)[Implicit Maybe](#ImplicitMaybe)[Implicit View Functions](#ImplicitViewFunctions)[Compilation](#Compilation)[Features views can have](#Featuresviewscanhave)[Related work](#Relatedwork)

+**We are about to begin prototyping this extension in GHC, so speak now if you have comments or suggestions''' **

 ## Basic view patterns